Hiring Red Flags for Homebuilders

 After the Interview: One Last Test

-11. No Thank-You Note or Follow-Up is a Hiring Red Flag
+11. No Thank-You Note or Follow-Up

-If they don’t follow up after an interview to thank you or recap their interest, that’s exactly what they’ll do with your buyers: nothing.
+This might sound old-school, but it still matters.
+If they do not follow up after an interview to thank you or recap their interest, that is exactly how they will treat your buyers.

 Behavioral Interview Questions to Reveal Hiring Red Flags